zurawsm3/dns-server/README.md

 > docker-compose

 ### How add new domain?
 In *./named.conf.local* file add new zone for new domain.
-We create it based on provided examples In *./named/* directory add new configuration file.
+We create it based on provided examples <br />
+In *./named/* directory add new configuration file.
 It can be created based on provided examples.
-Files names must end with *.conf*
+Files names must end with *.conf* <br />
-You can check are configurations are valid by *docker exec dns named-checkconf /etc/bind/named.conf* command Don't forget to restart container *docker restart dns*
+You can check are configurations are valid by *docker exec dns named-checkconf /etc/bind/named.conf* command <br />
+Don't forget to restart container *docker restart dns* <br />